khaosluis/The-Energynator/README.md

 # THE ENERGYNATOR
-This is a model done in Wolfram Mathematica that applies random sampling and lineal optimization to a table of products and prices of energy drinks on a supermarket catalog, taking an input price value and applying a small coins machine commission.
+This is a model done in Wolfram Mathematica that applies random sampling and lineal optimization to a table of products and prices of energy drinks on a supermarket catalog, taking an input price value.

 ## HOW TO USE THE MODEL
-An input value is written on _importecald_ (on euro cents).
-The _comis_ variable is has a fixed value and gives the _importevale_ product, that's the value of the redeemable voucher.
-The code then returns and output table with the specific catalog products with their individual quantitites and prices, that have to be bought in order to be equal to the _importevale_ product (the voucher).
+An input value is written on _importe_ (on euro cents), and then an output table with the specific catalog products and their individual quantitites and prices is returned, that are equal to the _importe_ value.

 To run locally: